Cinzya/claude-sessions/README.md

 ├── session-end.md             # Command for ending and summarizing
 ├── session-current.md         # Command for viewing current status
 ├── session-list.md            # Command for listing all sessions
-└── session-help.md            # Command for showing help
+├── session-load.md            # Command to load an existing session with name └── session-help.md            # Command for showing help

 sessions/                      # Session storage directory ├── .current-session          # Tracks the active session filename